callumacrae/lynx.io/articles/pdo-basics.md

 <br />

 PHP Data Objects (PDO) is an extension for PHP that provides the developer with yet another way to access databases using SQL in PHP.
-It provides what is called a "data-access abstraction layer", which means that you use the same functions to access the database regardless of which database system (etc MySQL, MSSQL, Oracle) you're using.
+It provides what is called a "data-access abstraction layer", which means that you use the same functions to access the database regardless of which database system (MySQL, MSSQL, Oracle, etc.) you're using.
 You cannot perform any database functions using the PDO extension by itself; you have to use a database-specific PDO driver to access a database server (although it's not as complicated as it sounds – everything comes installed already).
-PDO ships by default with PHP 5.1, and is available as a PECL extension for PHP 5.0; PDO requires the new OO (Object Orientated) features in the core of PHP 5, so will not run with earlier versions of PHP.
+PDO ships by default with PHP 5.1, and is available as a PECL extension for PHP 5.0.
+PDO requires the Object Orientated features in the core of PHP 5, and so will not run with any earlier versions of PHP.

 So why should you use PDO over the alternatives, such as mysql\_\* or MySQLi?
 The mysql\_ library was meant only for MySQL versions earlier than 4.1, which was released in 2004.
 It’s 2011 now, meaning that mysql\_\* has been obsolete for 7 years!
 It is also slow, insecure, and leads to ugly code, as it isn’t object-orientated.
 You also can't use any of the more recent MySQL functions, either.

-The only advantage PDO has over MySQLi is that MySQLi supports only MySQL – if you want to use a different database system, you cannot use MySQLi.
-PDO is also more object-orientated than MySQLi, which I consider to be a good thing.
+Once we have accepted that the mysql\_\* libraries are a bad choice, we have to choose between PDO or MySQLi.
+They're both good choices, but there are a couple differences.
+MySQLi only supports MySQL, so if you decide that you want to use a different database system, you cannot easily change.
+This, however, does add a bit of overhead to PDO, and the MySQLi library is marginally faster.
+PDO is also more object-orientated than MySQLi, which I prefer.

 ## Connecting to the database